DanielPolatajko/inspect_weave/README.md

 Environment variables take precedence over `wandb` settings set via the CLI, so if you want to override the settings, using env vars is a viable option.

+There are also a handful of `wandb` environment variables which are not directly parsed by the inspect_weave integration, but will influence the behaviour of `wandb` if passed at runtime.
+These can be found [here](https://docs.wandb.ai/guides/track/environment-variables/)

 ### Configuration

 `inspect_weave` works out-of-the-box after running `wandb init` - no additional configuration is required!
 By default, both Weave and Models integrations are enabled, using the project and entity from your wandb settings or set via env variables.